Early skyscrapers

 A new wave of skyscraper construction emerged in the first decade of the 20th century.
 The demand for new office space to hold the expanding workforce of white-collar staff in the U.S. continued to grow.
 Engineering developments made it easier to build and live in yet taller buildings.
 Chicago built new skyscrapers in its existing style, while New York experimented further with tower design.
 Iconic buildings such as the Flatiron were followed by the 612 ft tall Singer Tower, the 700 ft Metropolitan Life Insurance Company Tower, and the 792 ft Woolworth Building.
 Though these skyscrapers were commercial successes, criticism mounted as they broke up the ordered city skyline and plunged neighboring streets and buildings into perpetual shadow.
 Combined with an economic downturn, this led to the introduction of zoning restraints in New York in 1916.

-In the interwar years, skyscrapers spread to nearly all major U.S. cities, while a handful were built in other Western countries.
+In the interwar years, skyscrapers spread to nearly all major U.S. cities, while a total of around 100 were built in some other Western countries (like Argentina, Brazil, Germany, Italy, Poland, Spain, United Kingdom etc.) and Asian countries (China, Japan).
 The economic boom of the 1920s and extensive real estate speculation encouraged a wave of new skyscraper projects in New York and Chicago.
 New York City's 1916 Zoning Resolution helped shape the Art Deco or "set-back" style of skyscrapers, leading to structures that focused on volume and striking silhouettes, often richly decorated.
 Skyscraper heights continued to grow, with the Chrysler and the Empire State Buildings each claiming new records, reaching 1,046 ft and 1,250 ft respectively.
 With the onset of the Great Depression, the real estate market collapsed, and new builds stuttered to a halt, ending this era of skyscraper construction.
 Popular and academic culture embraced the skyscraper through films, photography, literature, and ballet, seeing the buildings as either positive symbols of modernity and science, or alternatively examples of the ills of modern life and society.
 Skyscraper projects after World War II typically rejected the designs of the early skyscrapers, instead embracing the international style; many older skyscrapers were redesigned to suit contemporary tastes or even demolished—such as the Singer Tower, once the world's tallest skyscraper.